How Packaging Influences Consumer BehaviorBy: phase1

 As the package designer comes up with creative concepts, they need to know all these facts and more to create great product packaging for your items to help them sell.

-There are many considerations when creating product packaging that influence consumer buying decisions.
+There are many considerations when creating product packaging that influences consumer buying decisions.
 The look, the feel, the brand attributes, as well as practical concerns such as safety, shipping and production costs, shelf and display needs and legal compliance are all part of product packaging.
 For the average person, this is a lot to remember.
 Fortunately, there are packaging companies who specialize in great designs that help sell products while maintaining brand integrity and meeting all other requirements.

 Phase 1 Prototypes brings an enormous array of packaging knowledge, expertise and solutions to your packaging projects.
 We can design consumer packaging that sells more products and conveys your brand with elegance, style and personal appeal.
 Same day turnaround is available on some projects.
 For more information or to request a price quote, please call us at 972-406-9988.